 1. Your Money Stays Here

 When you make a purchase at a local business, get a loan from a local credit union or use a local service, your dollars stay right here in Arizona.
-According to Local First, doing $100 of business locally keeps $63 of your money in the local economy — 20% more than if you shopped with a non-local retailer.1 If everyone shopped and banked locally, just imagine how prosperous Arizona would be!
+According to Local First Arizona, doing $100 of business locally keeps $43 of your money in the local economy — versus only $13 if you shop with a non-local retailer.1 If everyone shopped and banked locally, just imagine how prosperous Arizona would be!

 2. Fewer Fees and More Rewards